How to visit the Roman Forum, Colosseum and Palatine Hill

 Small and medium-sized rucksacks and shoulder bags are allowed but must go through metal detectors and may be opened and inspected by security personnel.

-Is the Roma Pass worth buying for visiting the Roman Forum, Colosseum and Palatine Hill ?
+Is the Roma Pass worth buying for visiting the Roman Forum and Palatine Hill ?

-One more advantage of the Roma Pass is that you can skip the lines if you use it for free entry to the Forum and Colosseum.
+With the Roma Pass you can skip the lines if you use it for free entry to the Capitoline Museum.
 It also comes with a very nice fold-out map of Rome which is very helpful to get around and plan your itinerary.

 Is it worth buying the Roma Pass?
 That’s something you must decide based on your itinerary.
 The normal Colosseum and Roman forum tickets, including Palatine Hill, cost €14.
 Are you going to visit enough other sites at a discount or travel on public transport to the value of €18?

 Honestly, if you wish to use a pass, we better recommend buying the Rome Tourist Card (book here) which includes better offers.
 For example, you can choose audio guide or guided tour tickets for the Colosseum.
 As said before, those types of tickets offer much more availability than a standard ticket.
 The Rome Tourist Card therefore guarantees you access to the Colosseum, unlike the Roma Pass.